Kochurovskyi/Deep_Neural_Network_Projects/YOLOv5 (custom object detection)/readme.md

 - nosave: only save the final checkpoint (**-**)
 - cache: cache images for faster training (**-**)
-- device: to select the training device, “0” for GPU, and “cpu” for CPU. (**-**) First of, I need to be sure I change directory to the root project directory and run in the Noutbook the training command below:
+- device: to select the training device, “0” for GPU, and “cpu” for CPU. (**-**) First of, I need to be sure I change directory to the root project directory and run in the Notebook the training command below:

 <pre><code>
 !python train.py --img 1024 --batch 4 --epochs 20 --data ./wheat_ds_tr/data.yaml --cfg ./wheat_ds_tr/custom_yolov5m.yaml --weights ./wheat_ds_tr/yolov5m.pt --name yolov5s_results